Exposure Management Explained: How to Go Beyond Vulnerability Scanning

 What Is Exposure Management?

-While the goals of exposure management and vulnerability management are to reduce risk, exposure management can be seen as the evolutionary steps from vulnerability management as it takes a more comprehensive approach.
-Here’s a brief comparison of the two:
+While the goals of exposure management and vulnerability management are to reduce risk, exposure management can be seen as the evolutionary next step from vulnerability management, as it takes a more comprehensive approach.
+Here is a brief comparison of the two:

-• Vulnerability Management: Focuses specifically on vulnerabilities (CVE’s) that are discovered by scanning applications and systems.
-Oftentimes the results from a vulnerability scan must be manually combined with data from multiple tools in order to prioritize remediation efforts.
+• Focuses specifically on vulnerabilities (CVEs) discovered by scanning applications and systems.
+Results must often be manually combined with data from multiple tools in order to prioritize remediation efforts.

-• Exposure Management: Considers both CVEs and non-CVEs, as well as data from other sources such as misconfigurations, threats identified in other security tools, and threat intelligence.
-It frames these risks in terms of business impact, such as remediation costs or the overall risk posed to an organization.
-Additionally, it accounts for risks tied to human behaviors, such as poor password hygiene or susceptibility to phishing attacks, ensuring organizations can better protect both their systems and their people.
+• Frames risks in terms of business impact, such as remediation costs or the overall risk posed to an organization, and accounts for risks tied to human behaviors such as poor password hygiene or susceptibility to phishing attacks.

-Effective exposure management leverages existing tools in an organization’s security stack to asses and quantify risks.
-The lifecycle of exposure management consists of four key components:
+Effective exposure management leverages existing tools in an organization's security stack to assess and quantify risks across four key components.

 Exposure Management Lifecycle